SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 *So carefree and full of fun*, she thought. *I could use a little of that in my life.*

 Pinkie had noticed the staring.
-“Are you okay, your face is a little red.”
+"Are you okay, your face is a little red."

-Rarity said, “Oh, I'm fine… just excited about this dress,” and averting her gaze.
+Rarity said, "Oh, I'm fine… just excited about this dress," and averting her gaze.

 Pinkie seemed to have bought it.
-“Me too!”
+"Me too!"

 Shortly after the conversation had ended, they arrived at Carousel Boutique.

 Rarity opened the front door with her magic and motioned for Pinkie to go first.
-“After you.”
+"After you."

 Pinkie Pie walked through the door, Rarity soon followed after and shut the door behind them.

-“Would you like anything to eat or drink before we get started?”
+"Would you like anything to eat or drink before we get started?"
 Rarity asked.

-“Do you have any cupcakes?”
+"Do you have any cupcakes?"
 Pinkie inquired.

-“No, how about cake?
-I've got some left over from a party Sweetie Belle had the other day.”
+"No, how about cake?
+I've got some left over from a party Sweetie Belle had the other day."

-“Sure, I love cake,” Pinkie said.
+"Sure, I love cake," Pinkie said.

-“Let's go to the kitchen, and I’ll get it out for us,” Rarity said, trotting to the kitchen.
+"Let's go to the kitchen, and I'll get it out for us," Rarity said, trotting to the kitchen.
 Pinkie soon followed her.

 Once they were there, Pinkie sat down at the kitchen table while Rarity got the food out.

-“Would you like some milk with that?”
+"Would you like some milk with that?"
 Rarity asked.

 Pinkie nodded.
-“Yes.”
+"Yes."

 Rarity levitated the cake over the table and cut two pieces and put them on their plates.
 She put the cake back and got the milk from the fridge and poured them each a glass.

-“Here you are, darling,” Rarity said as she laid the plate of cake and glass of milk in front of her crush.
+"Here you are, darling," Rarity said as she laid the plate of cake and glass of milk in front of her crush.
 Then laying hers in front of herself.

-“Thank you, Rarity,” Pinkie said as she started munching on her cake.
+"Thank you, Rarity," Pinkie said as she started munching on her cake.

-“You're welcome,” Rarity replied.
+"You're welcome," Rarity replied.

 Rarity looked over at Pinkie and couldn't believe her eyes. *How on earth does that mare look so cute doing something as simple as eating*, Rarity thought.
 Then started eating to hide her blush.

 They sat quietly eating their cake and drinking their milk, once they were done, Rarity cleaned up the dishes.

-“Are you ready, darling?”
+"Are you ready, darling?"
 Rarity asked.

-“Yes,” Pinkie said.
+"Yes," Pinkie said.

-Rarity led Pinkie to her work area and said, “Get on the stand, and we can begin.”
+Rarity led Pinkie to her work area and said, "Get on the stand, and we can begin."

 ***